saqibmaj/saqibmaj.github.io/src/content/note/home network/home-network.md

 The network is structured with different roles assigned to specific devices, such as the pfSense router/firewall handling traffic filtering and VPN services, while managed switches ensure network performance and segmentation.
 Each network component is responsible for a specific function, minimizing the risk of a single point of failure or compromise.

 ### Defense in Depth
 Multiple layers of security are employed throughout the network. pfSense provides firewall protection and VPN capabilities, mesh Wi-Fi access points offer seamless but secure wireless connectivity, and the use of VLANs for IoT devices adds an additional layer of isolation.
-These layered defenses ensure that even if one part of the network is compromised, other protections remain intact.
+These layered defenses ensure that even if one part of the network is compromised, other protections remain intact. <br><br><br>

 # Conclusion